+the Medicaid agency or the operating agency (i in the specification are readily available to CMS upon request through

-Service Type:
+Service Type: i application.

 Other Service

-uests the authority to provide the following additional service no
+As provided in 42 CFR §440.180(b)(9), the Sta specified in statute.
+Service Title: te requests the authority to provide the following additional service no

-specified in statute.
-Service Title:

-Service Title:

 Assisted Living

 HCBS Taxonomy:

-•

 Category 1: Sub-Category 1:

 17 Other Services 17990 other

+17 Other Services Category 2: Sub-Category 2:

+Category 2: Category 3: Sub-Category 2:

 Category 2: Sub-Category 2:

-Category 2.
-Sub-Category 2.

-Category 3: Sub-Category 3:

-Category 3: Sub-Category 3:

-Category 3: Service Definition (Scope): Sub-Category 3: